Minimizing Sensitivity to Model Misspecification: Introduction

-Our focus on \emph{specific} forms of model misspecification is close in spirit to some recently proposed approaches to estimate partially identified models.
-Chen \textit{et al.} (2011) and Norets and Tang (2014) develop methods for sensitivity analysis based on estimating semi-parametric models while allowing for non-point identification in inference.
-Schennach (2013) proposes a related approach in the context of latent variables models.
-In recent independent work, Christensen and Connault (2018) consider structural models defined by equilibrium conditions, and develop inference methods on the identified set of counterfactual predictions subject to restrictions on the distance between the true model and a reference specification.
-We view our approach as complementary to these partial identification methods.
-Our local approach allows tractability in complex models, such as structural economic models, since implementation does not require estimating a larger model.
-In our framework, parametric reference models are still seen as useful benchmarks, although their predictions need to be modified in order to minimize the impact of misspecification.
-This aspect relates our paper to shrinkage methods, such as those recently proposed by Hansen (2016, 2017) and Fessler and Kasy (2018); see Maasoumi (1978) for an early contribution.
-Our approach differs from the shrinkage literature since, instead of estimating an unrestricted estimator and shrinking it towards a set of restrictions, we adjust -- in one step -- a restricted estimator.
-Moreover, we calibrate the size of the neighborhood, hence the degree of ``shrinkage'', rather than attempting to estimate it.
+Our focus on {specific} forms of model misspecification also relates to recent approaches to estimate partially identified models (Chen \textit{et al.}, 2011, Norets and Tang, 2014, Schennach, 2013, Giacomini and Kitagawa, 2021).
+Christensen and Connault (2019) consider structural models defined by equilibrium conditions, and develop inference methods on the identified set of counterfactual predictions subject to restrictions on the distance between the true model and a reference specification.
+Our local approach is complementary to these methods.
+It allows tractability in complex models, such as structural economic models, since implementation does not require estimating a larger model.
+In our framework, we view the parametric reference model as a useful benchmark, although its predictions need to be modified in order to minimize the impact of misspecification.
+This aspect relates our paper to shrinkage methods (e.g., Hansen, 2016, 2017, Fessler and Kasy, 2019, Maasoumi, 1978), with the difference that here we are interested in a single parameter.

 The plan of the paper is as follows.
-In Section \ref{Sec_outline} we describe our framework and derive the main results.
-In Sections \ref{Sec_param} and \ref{Sec_semiparam} we apply our framework to parametric and semi-parametric likelihood settings, respectively.
-In Sections \ref{Sec_numeric} and \ref{Sec_appli} we show the results of a simulation exercise in a panel data model, and the empirical illustration on conditional cash transfers in Mexico.
-We discuss several extensions in Section \ref{Sec_extensions}, and we conclude in Section \ref{Sec_conclu}.
-Three appendices numbered \ref{App_general}, \ref{App_semiparam} and \ref{App_extensions} provide the proofs, and details on various extensions.
+In Section \ref{Sec_outline}, we describe our framework and derive the main results.
+In Section \ref{Sec_param}, we apply our framework to parametric and semi-parametric mixture models.
+In Section \ref{Sec_epsilon}, we discuss how to use our approach for sensitivity analysis, with a focus on the interpretation of neighborhood size.
+In Sections \ref{App_TW} and \ref{Sec_numeric}, we present our illustrations.
+Finally, we conclude in Section \ref{Sec_conclu}.
+The supplementary material available \href{https://sites.google.com/site/stephanebonhommeresearch/}{online} contains an appendix and codes for replication.